-Shortly after completing his studies in architectural engineering in 1959, Tebó received a scholarship from the French Government to further his studies in architecture.
-There he worked on the project Le Rond Point de la Defense, Paris in the atelier of Bernard Zehrfuss, Marcel Breuer, and Pier Luigi Nervi; and where he meets Le Corbusier, who later proposed to engage him for Chandigarh, his India project.
+Shortly after completing his studies in architectural engineering in 1959, Tebó received a scholarship from the French Government to further his studies in architecture at the Beaux Arts in Paris.
+There he worked on the project Le Rond Point de la Defense, Paris in the atelier of Bernard Zehrfuss, Marcel Breuer, and Pier Luigi Nervi; and where he met Le Corbusier, who later proposed to engage him for Chandigarh, his India project.
 In 1960, Tebó set up his architectural practice in Haiti and consulted for USAID, United Nations, and various other international organizations.
-He again received a dual scholarship from the United Nations and the Brazilian Government to study urban design and urban administration in Rio de Janeiro, Sao Paulo, and Brasilia; where he met Sergio Bernades, Helio Modesto and, Oscar Niemeyer, modern architect for Brazil's center of government.
+He again received a dual scholarship from the United Nations and the Brazilian Government to study urban design and urban administration in Rio de Janeiro, Sao Paulo, and Brasilia; where he met Sergio Bernades, Helio Modesto and, Oscar Niemeyer, modern architect for Brazil's new, modern capital.

-In 1965, Tebó established an architectural practice in St. Croix, USVI in partnership with two Michigan architects, Jack Brown and Jack Begrow.
-Thébaud, Begrow & Brown is responsible for many successful architectural projects and the planning and supervision of constructions for hotels, condominiums, offices, banks, apartments, and residences in the US Virgin Islands.
+In 1965, Tebó established an architectural practice in St. Croix, USVI in partnership with two Michigan architects.
+Thébaud, Begrow & Brown was responsible for many successful architectural projects in hotels, condominiums, offices, banks, apartments, and residences in the US Virgin Islands.

 Tebó reestablished his architectural and planning office in Haiti in 1972, where the landscape and rich Caribbean colors influenced his work.
 He actively exhibited his art throughout the Caribbean, Florida, and Latin America.
-In the early 1980's Tebó and his eldest son, Francisco, established Kiko & Sacha Tebó.
-The body of their work focused on economical furniture suitable for the tropical climate.
+In the early 1980's Tebó also designed and developed furniture suitable for the tropical climate.

 Tebó passed away May 26, 2004 at the age of 70 at his residence in Santiago, Dominican Republic following a short battle with Pancreatic Cancer.
-He left behind 4 children, 8 grandchildren, his companion, many friends, and his legacy in the Caribbean and Latin American art world.
+He left behind a vibrant, colorful, and rich legacy that encompasses the whole region; thus establishing himself as the Contemporary Caribbean Master.